Routine use cases

 Section 2

-For "What to do when eye-area comfort sessions changes your routine plan", the advice works better when it names the tradeoff.
-During an iPhone reminder flow where the app should reduce decision fatigue, "What to do when eye-area comfort sessions changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when eye-area comfort sessions changes your routine plan" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
-Try the smallest version first for "What to do when eye-area comfort sessions changes your routine plan": set one cue that.
+For "Routine adjustment: eye area comfort sessions", the advice works better when it names the tradeoff.
+During an iPhone reminder flow where the app should reduce decision fatigue, "Routine adjustment: eye area comfort sessions" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: eye area comfort sessions" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
+Try the smallest version first for "Routine adjustment: eye area comfort sessions": set one cue that already exists in the day.
+Then ask whether beginner-friendly routine framing would reduce friction for "Routine adjustment: eye area comfort.

 Section 3